 The wine market is supposed to grow exponentially over the next 10 years.
 True, some customers will educate themselves by trying various wines or bragging about their two-buck-chuck to show their savvy.
 Others will read books, go online, watch videos, etc.

 But for the true luxury customer – that’s what they trust you’ll do for them.

-Now, I’m not talking a roofer or a plumber.
+Now, I’m not talking about a roofer or a plumber.
 I’m talking about a professional who can be trusted to make all the choices in how their clients dress, select the right gift, the right décor, the right house, you name it.